Qrouger/PPIFold/README.md

 --org If you use SignalP, you can select the organism (gram-, gram+, arch or euk), set to Gram- by default <br>

 >[!TIP]
-> Save all your pickles files in the same directory.
+> Save all your pickle files in the same directory.

 ## Results